 SUB presents yet another boring speaker no one wants to hear.
 Hey, it's your money we're spending!
-Go to Morton Rottweiler's lecture on 9th-century Gregorian chants tonight at 9 p.m., or we'll invite Howie Mandel back.
-Student Union Board We're through playing around.
+Go to Morton Rottweiler's lecture on 9th-century Gregorian chants We're through playing around.
 Congratulations, Sean and Susie?
 When's it due?

 TOP TEN QUOTES FROM THE 12A ORGY 10.
 Would you have any Grey Poupon?

-9. Come on in.
-Father Burtchaell.
+9. Come on in, Father Burtchaell.
 8. GUMMI BEARS!
 GUMMI BEARS!
 GUMMI BEARS!
 7. Wait a second.
 Let me unfold it.
 6. This is against du Lac, isn't it?
-5. Ray, get your hands off my 4.
-C4R8IO3, I love you.
+5. Ray, get your hands off my sheep

-3. Can I borrow that lawn mower?
+4. C4R8IO3, I love you.
+3 Can I borrow that lawn mower?
 2. I stuck my tongue in her mouth, and she said "Who are you?"
 1. After getting screwed all day, it feels great to get screwed all night.
 I am looking for that great looking chick I hooked up with at Corby's.
-IO was the clean-cut duy, wearing a polo and khaki pants.
-I really miss you and want to take you to pick up your underwear.
-You know where you left them.
-Rick To Joe with the Vanilla-Icehair, I am sorry I didn't grab your butt, but I thought I may have offended you because you are so shy.
+IO was the clean-cut guy, wearing a polo and khaki pants.
+I really miss you and want to take you to To Joe with the Vanilla-Icehair, I am sorry I didn't grab your butt, but I thought I may have offended you because you are so shy.
 Maybe some other time, Yours, Bunny Congratulations, Sean and Beth?
+When's it due?